 The last type of damage you may be eligible for is punitive damages.
 Punitive damages are to punish the defendant by making them pay you extra compensation.
 This type of damage is rarely awarded, but when it is, it’s usually when the defendant shows that they displayed gross negligence or acted intentionally.

 Punitive damages could be awarded in a defective product case if your lawyer finds evidence that the manufacturer purposefully made a defective product or they knew the product could be dangerous.
 To find out if your situation qualifies for punitive damages, you can meet with a defective product lawyer.

 For a free legal consultation, call (239) 334-3933

 Your Time to Get Compensation for Your Injury Is Limited

-After you suffer an injury from a defective product, you will have four years from the day you sustained the injury to file a product liability claim.
-While this may seem like plenty of time, your recovery time and finding a lawyer are included in the four years, which can make the time pass quicker.
+After you suffer an injury from a defective product, you will have two years from the day you sustained the injury to file a product liability claim.
+While this may seem like plenty of time, your recovery time and finding a lawyer are included in the two years, which can make the time pass quicker.

 It’s essential to know how much time you have to file because once you miss the deadline, you will not be able to collect any form of compensation, regardless of how much evidence you have.

 Defective Product Injuries That May Qualify for Compensation

 Injuries from a defective product can range from minor to severe.
 Some of the most common injuries that you can sustain from a product malfunction are:

 - Lead poisoning or other forms of poisoning